SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 16

 We’ll add a new Geo dimension.
-This time, we’ll use Area Name to create it, instead of coordinates.Start by going to the Geo dimension icon and selecting Area Name from the dropdown.
+This time, we’ll use Area Name to create it, instead of coordinates.

+Start by going to the Geo dimension icon and selecting Area Name from the dropdown.

 ![][image-16]
 ### Step 17